 Aboard the train, you’ll get a nice printed booklet, but there is also a commentary on the train.
 You can also download the Gotthard Panorama Express App on your smartphone (from Apple store here and Android here.)

 Unfortunately, (but logically) the Gotthard panorama boat and train don’t run year round.
 A few days in Spring and then the schedule starts the second half of April till mid-October (roughly).
 Always check locally what times and dates are applicable.

 The Gotthard Panorama Express runs only once per day, Tuesday to Sunday.
 Miss the boat (or the train), then you have to go another day.

 So, can you not travel by train from Lucerne to Lugano in winter?
 Or at other times of the day?
-Of course you can!
+Of course, you can!
 There are trains that run frequently between Lucerne and Lugano.
 Either direct or via Arth-Goldau.
 They are even faster (approximately 2 hours) and go through the Gotthard Base Tunnel.

 But, no boat, no panoramic windows, no train steward or commentary.
 The Gotthard Panorama Express is not the fastest or cheapest way to travel from Lucerne to Lugano.
-But it is the most scenic way and in my opinion, not the be missed if you like history, culture and beautiful landscapes.
+But it is the most scenic way and in my opinion, not to be missed if you like history, culture and beautiful landscapes.

 Probe around the Globe uses affiliate links.
 If you book something, I’ll earn a small commission at no extra costs for you.

 All images are made by either myself or my boyfriend, unless stated otherwise.